Studies and Training Abroad

 Practical training through a partner university of Oulu UAS (min. duration 2 months)

-In addition to studies, some of the partner universities of Oulu UAS provide practical training through their networks.
+In addition to studies, some of the partner universities of Oamk provide practical training through their networks.
 These opportunities are mainly in the field of healthcare and social services (in Europe and Kenya), and you must apply for such practical training during the official application periods of Oulu UAS.
-You will receive either an Erasmus + or Oulu UAS practical training grant, depending on the destination country.
+You will receive either an Erasmus + or Oamk practical training grant, depending on the destination country.

 Short practical training (from 2 weeks to less than 2 months)

 If your situation in life or studies does not allow for a longer stay abroad, you can also look for an opportunity for a shorter period.
 You must find your shorter practical training yourself and have it approved by the degree programme as you would a self-arranged practical training.
 You will receive Oamk short-term international practical training grant, for which the application period is always ongoing.